lethang7794/devops-book/chap-09.md

   - (a) is the same for all of your users, and
   - (b) doesn’t change often.

-But CDNs provides most value when be used to cache **static content**:
+But CDNs provides most value when be used to cache **static content** (static files):

+- images, videos, binaries
 - HTML, CSS, JavaScript
-- images, videos, binaries

 e.g.